July 9, 2018

 Reporting tells you what happened.
 What happened can be valuable, but it is reacting to an incumbent condition.
 If all you are interested in is what is in the rear-view mirror, please continue to evaluate any number of UC “reporting” vendors.
 If you also want to know what is happening right now and how it could impact performance, you may want to expand your search to include monitoring vendors.
 If you want to be able to correlate various data points and diagnose want went wrong with particular poor UC calls or broader outages, you should definitely expand your search to diagnostics vendors.

-If you want to simplify the overall management of a UC environment, then you should definitely refine your search to a tool that can provide reporting, monitoring, and correlated diagnostics
+If you are looking to ease the comprehensive management of a UC environment, contact us today to help refine your search to a tool that can provide reporting, monitoring, and correlated diagnostics